Beta 4.0 · Once Upon A Siege update for 1 February 2023

 -

 Implemented first version of the Level Generator.
 Now armies are randomly generated according to the level parameters set.
-This creates more gameplay diversity, it also introduces a swinging difficulty level.
+This creates more gameplay diversity, it also introduces a swinging difficulty level, which means the need to rebalance the game from scratch.

+This update brings a big change to the game mechanics and demands testing and tuning time.
+So we've put off adding the new NPC Mole unit and other changes until gameplay is ready for it.

+The Level Generator is a necessary step on the path to multi player co-op.

 Changed files in this update